RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 You can also define the following fields to create a Policy in Istio.

- * `issuer` - Identifies the issuer that issued the JWT.
+ * **issuer** - Identifies the issuer that issued the JWT.
 See [issuer](https://tools.ietf.org/html/rfc7519#section-4.1.1) usually a URL or an email address.
- * `jwksUri` - URL of the provider’s public key set to validate signature of the JWT.
+ * **jwksUri** - URL of the provider’s public key set to validate signature of the JWT.
- * `audiences` - The list of JWT [audiences](https://tools.ietf.org/html/rfc7519#section-4.1.3). that are allowed to access.
+ * **audiences** - The list of JWT [audiences](https://tools.ietf.org/html/rfc7519#section-4.1.3). that are allowed to access.
 A JWT containing any of these audiences will be accepted.

-Then execute the following oc command in CodeReady Workspaces `Terminal`:
+Then execute the following oc command in CodeReady Workspaces Terminal:

 `oc create -f /projects/cloud-native-workshop-v2m3-labs/catalog/rules/ccn-auth-config.yaml -n userXX-catalog`

 Now you can't access the catalog service without authentication of RH-SSO.
-You confirm it using CURL command with replacing USERXX in CodeReady Workspaces `Terminal`:
+You confirm it using CURL command with replacing userXX in CodeReady Workspaces Terminal:

 `curl http://YOUR_CATALOG_GATEWAY_URL/services/products ; echo`